effektif/admin-docs/docs/update.rst

 Before you can start with the update process you have to shutdown the Signavio Workflow system.
 It is sufficient when you shutdown the Tomcat server Signavio Workflow is running on.
 You don't have to shutdown the MongoDB server.
+If you installed the Signavio Workflow Script Engine, you need to stop it as well.
 Refer to chapter :ref:`stopping` for information on how to stop Signavio Workflow.

 Backup MongoDB